vaibhavallure/testrepo/Readme.md

 - check your stuffs

 ## Update products (table baseok)
-- Ask Picks to put csv file base_complete.csv in bdd folder (using a samba share)
+- Ask Pick to put csv file base_complete.csv in bdd folder (using a samba share)
-- Ask then Pick to call wget -O -http://srv-v-zend:8080/LaunchSqlBaseProduit.php
+- Ask then Pick to call wget -O - http://srv-v-zend:8080/LaunchSqlBaseProduit.php
 - Launch this process using Pick Menu : 7/10/6/12
 - Rework this process asap...